 \subsection{Permuton geometry}

 Let $\Pspace$ denote the space of all permutons.
-As in Theorem \ref{thm:uniquegeodesic} it is natural to study $\Pspace$ in the Wasserstein metric.
-Motivated by Euclidean geometry, one may ask whether the sum of distances squared, $\Was{\id, \perm}^2 + \Was{\perm,\rev}^2$, is minimized by the Archimedean measure over all $\perm \in \Pspace$.
-The answer is false.
-Theorem \ref{thm:distancesquared} shows that this is minimized by a permuton $\perm$ if and only if $\perm$ remains a permuton after rotation by $\pi/4$ (!).
+Motivated by the great circle conjecture about random sorting networks it is natural to study $\Pspace$ in the Wasserstein metric since it is an infinite dimensional analogue of the permutohedron embedded into the Euclidean sphere.
+(The permutohedron of order $n$ embeds naturally into an $(n-2)$-dimensional sphere in $\R^n$.)
+In analogy with the sphere, one may ask whether the sum of distances squared, $\Was{\id, \perm}^2 + \Was{\perm,\rev}^2$, is uniquely minimized by the Archimedean measure over all $\perm \in \Pspace$?